Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ![](/resources/docs/proget-cran-internal-package.png){height="" width="50%"}

-## Step 5: Add the Feed to Local R Environments { #step-5 }
+## Step 5: Add the Feed to Local R Environments { #add-feed }

 To install R packages you have published to your `internal-cran` feed, you'll need to add the feed to your local R environments.
 For this, you will need the feed's URL.
 This is found at the top right of the feed's page.

 ![](/resources/docs/proget-cran-internal-url.png){height="" width="50%"}

-Then, any time you want to install a package, take the `internal-cran` feed URL and the API key you created in [Step 2](#step-2), and in enter:
+Then, any time you want to install a package, take the `internal-cran` feed URL and the API key you created in ["Create an API Key"](#api-key), and in enter:

 ```r
 install.packages("«package-name»", repos="«feed-url»")